sonic-net/sonic-mgmt/ansible/README.testbed.md

 ```
  - Configuration properties contains any number of dictionary entries
  - You could have as many as you want
  - Lately you can refer to these entries in your configuration dictionary.
-See entry ìpropertiesî
+See entry ‚Äúproperties‚Äù
  - You could use them as {{ props.property_name }} inside of jinja2 template.
 Example: {% for tor in range(0, props.tor_number) %}

 ## Topology file. configuration